no collateral required*

 Borrowers can also use the funds to pay off existing debts, which is a common cause of poor credit.
-Many business lenders don’t allow borrowers to use funds for this purpose or even approve borrowers with too much existing debt.
+Many traditional lenders often don’t allow borrowers to use funds for this purpose or even approve borrowers with too much existing debt.

 Another advantage is the establishment of a track record of timely payments.
-Not every bad credit small business loan will directly impact your credit score.
-But now that you’ve proven that you can pay off a loan on time, you will likely qualify for a second, larger round of funding with lower interest and more favorable terms.
+Not every bad credit small business loan will directly impact your personal credit score.
+But now that you’ve proven that you can pay off a small business loan on time, you will likely qualify for a second, larger round of funding with a lower interest rate and more favorable terms.

 What Are The Disadvantages of Business Loans With Bad Credit?

-Bad credit business loans are not cheap and do not offer high borrowing amounts.
+Bad credit business loans are not cheap and do not offer the highest loan amounts.
 However, these characteristics are the natural result of bad credit.
 Alternative lenders implement lower borrowing amounts, high rates, and shorter terms to offset the heightened risk of repayment.

-The only other disadvantage stems from the scenario of choosing the wrong product or repayment frequency.
-Remember, Bad Credit Business Loans are supposed to have an easy repayment term.
+The only other disadvantage stems from the scenario of choosing the wrong small business loan product or repayment frequency.
+Remember, bad credit business loans are supposed to have an easy repayment term.
 But every business has different cash flow cycles.
 Thus, what’s easy to pay back for one company could put another company in financial straits.
-In other words, if you choose the wrong product, the high rates and repayment term (i.e., daily, weekly, bi-weekly) could do more harm than good for your cash flow.
+In other words, if you choose the wrong small business loan product, the high rates and repayment term (i.e., daily, weekly, bi-weekly) could do more harm than good for your cash flow.
 And when you’ve run out of options for business financing, the pressure could cause you to make a hasty (and likely incorrect) decision.

 - Quick application process